NEW YORK (AP) - The government wants to make it easier for you to buy and use cable boxes from companies other than your cable provider.

 NEW YORK (AP) — The government wants to make it easier for you to buy and use cable boxes from companies other than your cable provider.

-This could help companies like TiVo, Roku and Apple deliver a cable feed, too, as part of their video recorders or streaming-TV devices.
+That could help companies like Roku and Apple, which make streaming-TV devices, deliver a cable feed, too.

 FCC commissioners will vote on the proposal on Feb.
-18. That would kick off a process of writing new rules, which will likely take several months.
+18. That would kick off a process of writing new rules.